A hibiscus cocktail for a romantic evening

 The cocktail calls for vodka but doesn’t specify a brand.
 I’ve become partial to grape vodkas like the ones I featured in this article.
 But you can just use your favorite vodka or whatever you have on hand.

 You will also need one cherry.
 You can either pit a fresh cherry or use a maraschino cherry drained of syrup.
 The choice is up to you!

 Lastly, you’re going to need baby food.
 (We know, it sounds weird but it works.)
 The recipe calls for apple puree but recommends using baby food rather than apple sauce.
 We’ve tried it and have to agree that baby food offers just the right texture for this romantic martini recipe.

 A note on hibiscus syrup

 Note that the recipe calls for both hibiscus flowers and hibiscus syrup.
-You can use the syrup from the jar of flowers to make the drink.Click here to shop for Wild Hibiscus on Amazon.
+You do not have to buy hibiscus syrup separately.
+You can just use the syrup from the jar of flowers.

 About Wild Hibiscus